Should I Stay, or Should I Go?

 - Flexible work model

-Frankly, this list appeals to me as a Gen X professional and I’m grateful to the younger generations who have helped employers understand that work/life integration is non- negotiable, and flexibility is not just a pandemic whim.
+Frankly, this list appeals to me as a Gen X professional and I’m grateful to the younger generations who have helped employers understand that work/life integration is non- negotiable, and desired flexibility was not just a pandemic whim.

 Sunday Night Blues